iaean/docker-subversion/README.md

 ### Repository groups
 Repositories are grouped and managed within so-called *"repository groups"* or *"SVN parent paths"*.
 In fact that are simple directories inside `/data/svn` wherein the proper repositories are residing.
 You can provide a description for these directories which is used by WebSVN.
 You specify all repositories via `SUBVERSION_REPOS`.
 A repository is described by the *SVN parent path* and the repo name separated by a slash.
 Specify several repos separated by semicolon.
 They are created, if they does not exist.
-The environment variable for the description is build by prefixing the repository group name with `DESCRIPTION_`.
+The environment variable for the description is built by prefixing the *repository group* name with `DESCRIPTION_`.
 See the examples below.

 ### Autoconfiguration via environment
 | Variable | Scope | Default | Example |